pyeve/eve/docs/index.rst

 ========================

-*Eve is an out-of-the-box, highly customizable and fully featured RESTful Web API that you can use to effortlessly build and deploy your own APIs*
+*Eve is an out-of-the-box, highly customizable and fully featured RESTful Web API framework that you can use to effortlessly build and deploy your own APIs*

 Eve is Simple
 -------------